eSIM deployments for cellular IoT: A complete guide

 Step 3: Deploy and manage your devices with eSIM

-Once you’ve evaluated the needs of your use case and matched them with the eSIM hardware and service options on the market, you can move forward with production and deployment.
-Before you deploy, ensure that you’re compliant with all government and carrier regulations — and ask your hardware, software, and connectivity providers about their compliance policies.
-Then, as your solution hits the market, gather feedback from managers and users to make sure you’re hitting the mark and make any adjustments as needed.
+Once you've matched your use case needs with the right eSIM hardware and service options, move forward with production.
+Before deploying, confirm compliance with government and carrier regulations and ask your providers about their compliance policies.
+After launch, gather feedback from managers and users to refine your approach.

-With a carrier-agnostic provider like Hologram, you’ll retain the ability to manage devices in the field and receive instant alerts when a problem is detected — for example, if a device loses connectivity, appears outside its expected geographical boundaries, or experiences hardware or software glitches.
-When you use Hologram Hyper, our eUICC Sim platform, you can easily download new carriers and SIM profiles to your devices, optimizing coverage and costs even after your devices are in the field.
+With a carrier-agnostic provider like Hologram, you'll retain the ability to manage devices in the field and receive instant alerts when a problem is detected.
+For example, if a device loses connectivity, appears outside its expected geographical boundaries, or experiences hardware or software glitches.
+When you use Hologram Hyper SIMs, our eUICC SIM platform, you can easily download new carriers and SIM profiles to your devices, optimizing coverage and costs even after your devices are in the field.